vmware-tanzu/tanzu-dev-portal/CONTRIBUTING_VIA_WEB.md

 1. Check the title of the repository to make sure that you are editing on your own copy of the code.
-It should show your GitHub account name/tanzu-dev-portal, as you can see below:
+It should show your GitHub account **name/tanzu-dev-portal**, as you can see below:

    ![GitHub Fork Button](contributing-images/Fork3.png)

 1. Find the file you wish to edit.
-Click on content
+Using the "Design Studio" practice as an example, first click on content.

    ![GitHub Fork Button](contributing-images/Fork4.png)